 Calcium, potassium and magnesium—minerals all found in dairy foods—may play an important role in maintaining healthy blood pressure.
 Potassium, in particular, helps regulate fluids and mineral balance in the body to maintain a healthy blood pressure.
 This is an important role, considering one in three Americans is living with hypertension.
 Without consuming three servings of dairy foods daily, it may be difficult to meet potassium requirements.

 The Dietary Guidelines for Americans encourage children and adults to enjoy three servings of low-fat or fat-free milk, cheese or yogurt each day.
 Potassium plays such an important role in blood pressure regulation and stroke prevention that the Food and Drug Administration has approved the use of this health claim for foods that are naturally low in sodium, fat and cholesterol and provide at least 350 mg of potassium per serving.
 Three servings of dairy foods contain a total of about 1200 mg of potassium.

-Dairy Facts and Dairy Nutrition for the Athlete
+Dairy Nutrition for the Athlete

 Dairy nutrition helps athletes of all levels and ages get the perfect balance of nutrients to improve overall performance and health.
 From bone building to muscle strengthening, the dairy nutrients in flavored milk provide a variety of positive health benefits.
 Low-fat chocolate milk is the drink of choice for many athletes for several reasons.